-James Gallet, owner of Envirotech Heating and Cooling has found great enjoyment in being involved in community activities.
-James enjoys meeting new people and working with kids.
-He says that anytime a kid directly asks him for support with a school project, fundraising activity or anything else he always tries to support the area youth.
-Here are a few ways that he stays connected to the community.
+Terri and James Gallet, owners of Envirotech Heating and Cooling has found great enjoyment in being involved in community activities.
+Here are a few ways that they stay connected to the community.

 BOBCAT WRESTLING CLUB